Wolox/project-health-checker/README.md

 }
 ```

-- Add `CI=true` to package.json test script (so it doesn't run the test in interactive mode and the script can run the tests)
+- Add `CI=true` to package.json test script (so it doesn't run the test in interactive mode and the script can run the tests).

 - If it doesn't exist create a `jenkinsfile` on the root of the project with this content: